Pretoria, 21 June 2019.

 The TBCSA CEO, Tshifhiwa Tshivhengwa welcomes the President’s statements and wishes to restate that this ambitious vision will only be brought to fruition when bold and decisive steps are taken to remove barriers and boost tourism.

 “In order for South Africa to become a destination of choice internationally, reducing red tape in visa applications, countering the perception that South Africa is an unsafe tourism destination, promoting domestic tourism vigorously and actively working together as private and public sector partners to the establishment of new tourism offerings, must be highlighted,” he says.

 The tourism sector would like the government to be bold and swift in addressing the following issues;

 - Grant visa waivers to countries with potential

 - Deal with tourism vehicle licensing delays

 - Priorities tourist safety

-The TBCSA believes that it is time for decisive action to be taken by government in collaboration with the private sector.
+The TBCSA believes that it is time for decisive action to be taken by the government in collaboration with the private sector.
 This will be vital to unlocking growth in the tourism sector.

-“We have been imagining a thriving tourism sector for years’ and we are excited that government will take bold action to realise 21 million tourist by 2030.
-We are committed to working with government to drive this ambitious vision for the sector, realising that job creation could depend substantially on this happening.
+“We have been imagining a thriving tourism sector for years’ and we are excited that government will take bold action to realise 21 million tourists by 2030.
+We are committed to working with the government to drive this ambitious vision for the sector, realising that job creation could depend substantially on this happening.
 This will require a very different way of working, but the industry is up for it,” Tshivhengwa added.